Guest Agent#

 directory by running: -

-Obtain the private IP address of your instance by running:
+Obtain the IP address of your instances.

 Edit the